avi2134/final-year-project/Weekly Log.md

 * Next Week's Priorities:
   * Come up with some features I want to include and work on the report.
   * Try to decide on how the UI should look.

+## Week of October 21, 2024 to October 27, 2024

+### Weekly Summary
+* Key Achievements:
+  * Started the set up to verify users' email address.
+  * Researched different analysis techniques and started working on the report.
+* Challenges Faced:
+  * Figuring out the set up for email verification app.
+  * Trying to think of ways to write the introduction for the report.
+* Lessons Learned:
+  * Read the documentation more clearly.
+  * Do more in depth research and look for more articles.

+### Future Goals
+* Next Week's Priorities:
+  * Continue working on the report.
+  * Try to finalise email verification app if possible.